elastic/rally/docs/adding_tracks.rst

 If you want to contribute your track, follow these steps:

 1. Create a track JSON file and mapping files as described above and place them in a separate folder in the ``rally-tracks`` repository.
 Please also add a README file in this folder which contains licensing information (respecting the licensing terms of the source data).
 Note that pull requests for tracks without a license cannot be accepted.
 2. Upload the associated data so they can be publicly downloaded via HTTP.
 The data should be compressed either as .bz2 (recommended) or as .zip.
+Also, don't forget to upload the "-1k" data files to support test mode properly.
 3. Create a pull request in the `rally-tracks Github repo <https://github.com/elastic/rally-tracks>`_.

 Advanced topics